KIHestad/Ctrl-MC/README.md

 * Use standard open source components based on Arduino board and Arduino add-on boards
 * Provide a budget friendly solution as an alternative to  expensive commercial products

+## Dev environment info

+The software is developed using Visual Studio Code with PlatformIO

 ![KI Hestad](https://yt3.ggpht.com/AfyL2EHtMX016A8ZaWLlamQa3Sf620mSN4ExcduQDDz8GaEvZFqzoQ110UnK4ACII9boa6SMsw=s88-c-k-c0x00ffffff-no-rj)